 The POPI Act is mostly aimed at establishing and enforcing your data subjects’ rights in addition to ensuring the proper use of personal information.
 To this end, staying compliant requires knowing these rights.

 Over and above all, your data subjects have the right to have their data processed lawfully.
 Failure to lawfully process data according to established conditions is a breach of their rights.
-As stated in the previous paragraph, the POPI act establishes a data subject’s right to be informed that personal information is being collected.
+As stated in the previous paragraph, the POPI Act establishes a data subject’s right to be informed that personal information is being collected.

 Furthermore, this right extends to explicitly stating why this information is being collected.
-Data subjects can also enquire what information is held about them and request access to this information.
+Data subjects can also enquire about what information is held about them and request access to this information.
 Because personal information belongs to the data holder, they can request to have their information corrected, destroyed or deleted.

 Perhaps more importantly, data subjects can rescind their consent to have their personal information processed.
 They also have the right to institute civil proceedings where they deem their personal information violated.